rauschenberger/starnet/cran-comments.md

 Reason for resubmission: error on r-patched-solaris-x86.

-(I actually think there is an issue with the R package glmnet.)
+(I actually think the problem is the R package glmnet on this machine.)